markr-ao/blog/data/blog/nominal-type-safety-in-typescript.md

 const bobsOrder = new CustomerOrder(bobBillingAddress, bobShippingAddress)
 ```

-After swapping the parameters to fix the compile error, the order will now bill to the billing address and ship to the shipping address.
+After swapping the arguments to fix the compile error, the order will now bill to the billing address and ship to the shipping address.